Looking to sell or purchase a vehicle, RV, boat, or any asset in Alberta? Don’t finalize the transaction without a Bill of Sale!

 A standard bill of sale in Alberta is a legal document used to transfer ownership of a property from one person to another, while a receipt is a document that shows proof of payment for goods or services received.

+Although a receipt can provide proof of purchase, it does not transfer ownership, and it is not a legally binding document for ownership transfer.
 In contrast, a bill of sale is necessary when purchasing or selling a vehicle or expensive property, and it contains all the necessary details to make it legally binding.

 2. Document a Detailed Description of the Product

-To make your bill of sale legally binding in Alberta, it is essential to be specific and detailed about the product, and all parties involved in the transaction.
+To make your bill of sale legally binding in Alberta, it is essential to be specific and detailed about the product and all parties involved in the transaction.

 Your bill of sale should include a detailed description of the item being sold.
 The make, model, colour, Vehicle Identification Number (VIN), Hull Identification Number (HIN), odometer readings, and any liens or encumbrances against the asset.